JosephMossman/ELK_Stack_Project/README.md

 - Run the playbook, and navigate to Kibana website to check that the installation worked as expected.

 _Answer the following questions to fill in the blanks:_
-- _Which file is the playbook? .yml file
+ - Which file is the playbook? .yml file
-- _Where do you copy it?
+ - Where do you copy it? /etc/ansible
-- _Which files do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts and /etc/ansible/ansible.cfg
+ - Which files do you update to make Ansible run the playbook on a specific machine? /etc/ansible/hosts and /etc/ansible/ansible.cfg
-- _How do I specify which machine to install the ELK server on versus which to install Filebeat on? by editing the /etc/ansible/hosts file with the approriate ip addresses.
+ - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Editing the /etc/ansible/hosts file with the approriate ip addresses.
-- _Which URL do you navigate to in order to check that the ELK server is running? http://40.70.19.1:5601/app/kibana#/home
+ - Which URL do you navigate to in order to check that the ELK server is running? http://40.70.19.1:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._